 What is coconut oil?

 Coconut oil is made from pressed coconut.
 There are two kinds of coconut oil – unrefined and refined.
 Unrefined coconut oil is sometimes called virgin coconut oil and has a stronger taste and richer flavour.
 Refined coconut oil is more processed and is better for cooking at high temperatures.

 Is coconut oil good for cooking and baking?

 Coconut oil has a high smoking point which works well when frying foods.
 It is also useful in baking because it has a “nutty” flavour.
 Coconut oil has a long shelf life and can be kept on the shelf without going rancid for up to one year.

-If you enjoy the taste of coconut oil, you can use it in moderation like other fats.
-However, there is not enough evidence to show that it has health benefits.
+If you enjoy the taste of coconut oil, use it in small amounts once in awhile, like for special occasions.
+There is not enough evidence to show that it has health benefits.
+Instead, choose mostly heart healthy oils like canola and olive oils.
 Remember, too much of any oil or fat can cause weight gain.

 Facts on Saturated Fat